×

 Nasal polyps are soft, painless, fleshy growths that develop in the lining (mucosa) of the nose.
 They may be yellow-brown, grayish or pink in color, with a teardrop shape.
 They may grow in one or both nostrils (either singly or in clusters).

 The polyps themselves are harmless and, if they are small in size, don’t cause any symptoms.
-In fact, many people with nasal polyps don’t even know they have them!
-If the polyps grow too big however, they can block the nasal passages and cause chronic congestion.
+Many people with nasal polyps don’t even know they have them!
+However, if the polyps grow too big, they can block the nasal passages and cause chronic congestion.
 This can lead to breathing problems, discomfort and even a loss of smell if left untreated.

 What Causes Nasal Polyps?